wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 The estimated time to complete the lab is 45 minutes.

-In this lab, you'll begin to apply transformations to each of the queries created in the previous lab.
+In this lab, you'll begin to apply transformations to queries.
 You'll then apply the queries to load each as a table to the data model.

 In this lab, you learn how to: